LutviP19/backend-php/readme.md

 # Development Proccess
 Please read DEV.txt

-**Please note this framework it's still in development and not tested in production environment.**
+**Please note this framework still in development and not tested in production environment.**